rgravina/tddtris/Readme.md

 * `DefaultActionSelector` - a factory which takes in dependencies needed to handle actions and generates an an action object.
 * `DefaultTetrominoGenerator` - generates a random tetromino.
 * `DefaultCollisionDetector` - determines if the next move would result in a collision.
+* `DefaultInputHandler` - handles left and right swipes.
-* `GameLauncher` - sets `DefaultTickHandler` as the delegate to handle game ticks and gets the game started.
+* `GameLauncher` - sets `DefaultTickHandler` to handle game ticks, `DefaultInputHandler` to handle user input and gets the game started.

 ```swift
 let view = SpriteKitGameView()